 You know how it is.
-You’ve probably thought about it many times times.
-You know you shouldn’t use your tongue – your words to tear down or speak against others.
-We find ourselves blessing others – saying kind things to someone’s face only to later say inappropriate things to others.
+You’ve probably thought about it many times.
+You know you shouldn’t use your tongue—your words to tear down or speak against others.
+We find ourselves blessing others—saying kind things to someone’s face, only to later say inappropriate things about them to others later.
 People with a conscience hate that they do that.
 We find out that the Word of God is true. “…No man can tame the tongue.”

-If this is true, then what do we do?
+If this is true, if no man can truly tame the tongue, then what are we supposed to do?
 The first step is to recognize this truth and come to grips with it.
 You can’t fix your tongue yourself.
 God is not lying when He says “…no man can tame the tongue.”
 That includes you and me.
 At the same time we have to realize that God is not setting us up to fail.
 The answer in taming the tongue is recognizing that only with the help of the Holy Spirit can you tame the tongue.
 The Holy Spirit will help you tame your tongue through a number of ways.
-I’ll only go into the two today.
+I’ll touch on two of them today.

-The second step in letting the Holy Spirit help you tame your tongue is asking Him to help you hear what you are saying.
+A second step in letting the Holy Spirit help you tame your tongue is asking God to help you hear what you are saying.
 Once you can truly hear yourself, you’ll be shocked by the number of negative things that come out of our mouth!

 God is trying to teach you to have faith in Him and speak words of faith and life.
 Pray and ask the Holy Spirit to help you understand the power of Words.
 Then listen to what you say.
-You will become dependent upon the Lord for what it takes to change your words.
-That is the beginning!
-It is also the start of a powerful new life!
-More to come….
+You will become dependent upon and have to pause and lean on the Lord for the words you should speak.
+When you do, it becomes the start of a powerful new life and supernatural change!

-Eph 4:29 “Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs, that it may impart grace to those who listen.”
+Ephesians 4:29 NIV “Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs, that it may impart grace to those who listen.”

 In His Love,